scionproto/scion/doc/BeaconExtensions.md

 ### Conceptual Implementation Link Type

-The Link type will be comprised of 3 parts:
+The Link type will be comprised of 4 parts:

 - The link type for the link attached to the egress interface
+- The intra-AS link type between the ingress and egress interface of the AS in the absence of shortcut/peering paths
 - A variable number of non-peering link type clusters
 - A variable number of peering link type clusters